Uluru: reasons to visit Australia's Red Centre

 In the heart of the Northern Territory you'll find more than 50,000 solar-powered stems crowned with glass spheres lighting up the night's sky.
 The magical sight begins to glow at sunset and continues throughout the night, creating the appearance of a blooming garden in the middle of the outback.
 In keeping with the vast scale of the red desert, this is artist Bruce Munro's largest iteration of the artwork to date, with the brightly coloured light stems covering an area the size of four football fields.Show more

 If you've never seen the stars from the desert, that alone is an amazing sight.
 Come nightfall, a million stars light up the outback sky with exceptional clarity.
 Sounds of Silence is a four-hour experience that begins with canapés and chilled sparkling wine served on a viewing platform overlooking the Uluru-Kata Tjuta National Park.
 The menu is inspired by traditional Australian bush tucker including crocodile, kangaroo, barramundi and quandong and, after dinner, the resident 'star talker' will decode the southern night sky.Show more

 Scenic helicopter tours

-Walking around the base of Uluru is beautiful but it won't let you fully appreciate the scale and size of both Uluru and Kata Tjuta, the national park surrounding it.
-To take in the full 360 degree views, take to air and tour it by helicopter.
+Walking around the base of Uluru is beautiful, but you may not fully appreciate the scale and size of both Uluru and Kata Tjuta, the national park surrounding it.
+To soak up the full 360 degree views, take to the air and tour by helicopter.
 From the sky you can see Uluru, the 36 domes of Kata Tjuta and Lake Amadeus.

 Desert Awakenings tour